 When I first began feeling like this, I decided to act confident and not let anybody know that I was unsure of myself.
 Now this is something I do if I am ever in a situation where I feel like I am out of my depth and most of the time, I’ve realised that I do know what I’m talking about and it was just making myself believe it.

 Something else that always helps me overcome this feeling, is of course, wearing a killer outfit.
 This dress is PERFECT for making me feel sexy, confident and in some way, powerful.
 Heeled boots are also my go-to for giving me some added sass.
-I feel like this outfit is still classy and sophisticated but wherever you show up wearing this, everyone will know you mean business.
+I feel like this outfit is still classy and sophisticated but wherever you show up wearing this, everyone will know you mean business (especially if you throw a blazer over it).

 Do you also struggle with imposter syndrome and if so, do you have any tips to help overcome it? x